Slashes vs backslashes

 The word name refers to a longer string that describes a specific label with a 1:1 correspondence.
 Will usually be defined via a correspondence dictionary.

 The words index, indices or id refers to numerical data that describes a label with a 1:1 correspondence.
 Will usually be defined via a correspondence dictionary.
 If both are used, index/indices refer to a unique, ordered list of ints while an id/ids refer are unique but not necessarily ordered.
+It’s best to use index/indices and never id/ids.

 The word class refers to LULC class.
 Consider renaming this to lc-class?